Executive Director Javier I. Marques MBA, M.S.

 Assistant Director Dr. Dulce M. Suarez

-Mrs. Suarez holds a Master of Arts in International Relations from FIU, a Master of Arts in International Studies from the University of Miami and a Bachelor of Arts from the University of Florida in Political Science with a minor in History and Latin American Studies.
+Dr. Suarez holds a Doctors and Master of Arts in International Relations from FIU, a Master of Arts in International Studies from the University of Miami, and a Bachelor of Arts from the University of Florida in Political Science with a minor in History and Latin American Studies.
 She possesses several certifications, including but not limited to certified in CITT Program Certified- Collaborative Institutional Training Initiative (Human Subjects Research), and certified by the United Nations Humanitarian Civil Military Assistance and Coordination.
-Mrs. Suarez is now pursuing a PhD in International Relations at FIU.
-Her major sub-fields are security, foreign policy and comparative studies.
+Dr. Suarez major sub-fields are security, foreign policy and comparative studies.

 Assistant Director Joann L. Brown